 Preview: LSU baseball heads into road series with Missouri searching for first SEC series win

-LSU baseball heads on the road to try to claim its first SEC series of the season.
+LSU baseball heads into its last road series of the season needing a win.
 PHOTO BY: Jonathan Mailhes

 LSU baseball and head coach Jay Johnson are still on the prowl for their first SEC series win of the season, and they’ll be hoping for it to finally come this weekend against the Missouri Tigers.